south-lacrosse/www-dev/docs/webmaster-tasks.md

 ## Search Console

-You should have access to [Google Search Console](https://search.google.com/search-console?resource_id=sc-domain:southlacrosse.org.uk) (if you don't have access try switching user to your southlacrosse email using the icon in the top right).
+You should have access to [Google Search Console](https://search.google.com/search-console?resource_id=sc-domain:southlacrosse.org.uk) (if you don't have access try switching user to the SEMLA Webmaster Google account using the icon in the top right).
 In the console you can see all details of Google searches, and other useful information such as mobile usability issues.

+We have also set up [Bing Webmaster Tools](https://www.bing.com/webmasters), which you can log into with the SEMLA Webmaster Google account.

 ## Broken Links